top of page

 Expertise

-How widespread is the experience of your team on this type of product in this type of market?
-Is the expertise found in only one or two employees or does everyone on the team (or everyone in the organization) have expertise?
+How widespread is your team's experience with this type of product in this type of market?
+Is expertise found in only one or two employees, or does everyone on the team (or everyone in the organization) have expertise?

-I worked as an advisor to a company and many of their struggles were related to the absence of expertise.
+A struggling company eventually realized that many of its struggles were related to the absence of expertise.
 The sales team couldn’t recognize a good client from a bad one.
-The developers were building features they wanted, not features clients would use.
-Both turned to the product manager who didn’t really understand the problems in the market or the common methods in the domain.
-The result was a hodgepodge of partially implemented methods driven by a wide diversity of potential customers.
+The developers were building features they thought customers might want, not features clients would actually use.
+Both turned to the product manager, who didn’t really understand the problems in the market or the common methods in the domain.
 The company failed because of an absence of expertise.

 Every idea seems like a good idea, but your fundamental concern is not whether you could offer this solution but whether you should offer it.

-Use ASPIRE to evaluate any business or product idea.
+Use ASPIRE to evaluate any significant business or product idea.

 bottom of page